 Well, here’s a newsflash for you: all kids are different.
 This means that they need different kinds of things in life.
 For instance, experts agree that breast milk is one of the best sources of nutrition for infants.
 However, some moms aren’t able to breastfeed or aren’t producing enough milk to keep their hungry baby satisfied.

 Now, in times such as these, there is no point beating yourself up about what you can’t do.
-Instead, just accept the fact that formula can be just as nourishing.
+Instead, just accept the fact that quality infant formula can be just as nourishing.
 And, instead of worrying about your breast milk supply, just look for the best brands with the help of this online guide.

 You shouldn’t listen to other people’s opinions, especially when they don’t understand what you’re going through.
 As long as your doctor has given you the green light, you just need to focus on doing what is right for your little ones.

 Appreciate That It is Quality and Not Quantity That Matters